 From September 1967 to June 1971 the RAN sent four successive contingents of FAA pilots, observers, maintenance teams and support staff to Vietnam.
 Each group of 50 served a year before being replaced by the next – altogether around 200 served in the RANHFV.
 Fully integrated into the 135th AHC, their job was to fly air-mobile combat and supply missions with ‘Huey’ UH-1H ‘slick’ and UH-1C ‘gunship’ helicopters.
 Because of enemy activity in different provinces the EMU bases were moved from Vung Tau to Blackhorse, Bearcat, and then Dong Tam – all within 80 km of Saigon.

-There are nine members of the RAN HFV whose whereabouts are unknown.
+There are seven members of the RAN HFV whose whereabouts are unknown.
 Can you help locate them?
 More details here.

 DID YOU KNOW?